TI-Planet/ShoutBot/README.md

   </a>
 </p>

-This project is a bridge between tiplanet shoutbox and discord
+This project is a bridge between TI-Planet shoutbox and Discord

 ## Contribute: